Marc-Solution/Mavera/TESTING.md

 # Alt attribute for images

 For the banner images on the website I use a div with the image as background.
-I used the title attribute on the banner images to describe the image instead of the alt attribute since an alt attribute won’t work on a div.
+I used the title attribute in the div element containing the banner images to describe the image instead of the alt attribute since an alt attribute won’t work on a div.

+Other than that, all images has an alt attribute describing the image.

 # Testing the user stories